1

 epicycles, and equants" were found to have no basis in reality and were

 cast aside.
-Curvature, dark matter-energy, inflation, acceleration, and
+Curvature, dark matter, virtual-particle energy, inflation, acceleration, and

-the fourth cosmological revolution, will suffer the same fate.
+the fifth cosmological revolution, suffer the same fate.

 Another popular historic model was the Hierarchical universe.
 With its